 *From 2017, VISA requirements for Chinese citizens will be modified due to some bilateral agreements between the Serbian and Chinese government.
 Please, contact your embassy for more information.

-Once you have done this step, you have to submit the application and following documents to the Embassy or Consulate of the Republic of Serbia abroad:
+If you need to request this short stay VISA, bear in mind you have to submit the application and following documents to the Embassy or Consulate of the Republic of Serbia abroad:

 - Valid passport (must be valid at least 90 days from issue date of VISA)